About Robert Vermillion, Jr.

 Robert is a prolific writer and puzzlist.
 We discovered him in our booth at the Maryland Renaissance Festival circa 2011 and learned that he and his mom had been customers since 1995.
 So of course we recruited him immediately for a variety of chores in researching, writing, graphics and explaining our puzzles, and having long philosophical discussions.

 About himself, Robert writes: "I'm always willing to engage in a scientific or philosophical discussion.
 Solving puzzles and figuring out how magic illusions are done are key interests.
-I'm a passionate word-lover and am always up for a chat about how little sense English grammar rules make.
-Though I'm not a car nut, I always go for car movies (Fast and Furious, Breakdown, Gone in 60 Seconds, The Junkman, etc.)."
+I'm a passionate word-lover and am always up for a chat about how little sense English grammar rules make and how amusing the disparities between spelling, pronunciation, and usage can be."

 Robert was born December 23, 1982, in Maryland, where he still lives.
-He studied Engineering and Architectural Design at the College of Southern Maryland and has been a dairy stocker at McKay's (putting stuff on shelves) since 2007.
-That gives him plenty of time to think about other, more interesting things.
+He studied Engineering and Architectural Design at the College of Southern Maryland and was a dairy stocker at McKay's (putting stuff on shelves) for a number of years.
+Currently he works at Ace Hardware, a much more comfortable environment.
+He has plenty of time to think about other, more interesting things, like writing fiction and designing games.

 Some of the results of that thinking are highly imaginative short stories and novels.
-(Think Rod Serling meets Edgar Allan Poe and Stephen King.)
-Four of his novellas will be published shortly and be on Amazon by Spring 2016.
-More news as they happen.
+(Think Rod Serling meets Edgar Allan Poe.)
+A collection of 11 short stories was published on Amazon in 2016, followed by a jigsaw-puzzle of a time travel novel.
+More news as it happens.

 Here are some of Robert's favorite quotes: